Asharalikhan4/Core-Subject-Notes/OperatingSystem.md

 # What is Multithreading?
 A thread is also known as lightweight process.
 The idea is to achieve parallelism by dividing a process into multiple threads.
 For example, in a browser, multiple tabs can be different threads.
 MS Word uses multiple threads: one thread to format the text, another thread to process inputs, etc. Multithreading is a technique used in operating systems to improve the performance and responsiveness of computer systems.
 Multithreading allows multiple threads (i.e., lightweight processes) to share the same resources of a single process, such as the CPU, memory, and I/O devices.

+# Introduction to CPU Scheduling
+Scheduling of processes/work is done to finish the work on time. **CPU Scheduling** is a process that allows one process to use the CPU while another process is delayed (in standby) due to unavailability of any resources such as I / O etc, thus making full use of the CPU.
+The purpose of CPU Scheduling is to make the system more efficient, faster, and fairer.

+- In a single processor system, only one processor can run at a time; any others must wait until the CPU is free and can be rescheduled.
+- Non-multiprogrammed system, once CPU is allotted to process it can’t be allocated to another process until a process complete it’s task.
+All this waiting is wasted; no useful work is accomplished.
+- With multiprogramming, we try to use this time productively.
+Several processes are kept in memory at one time.
+When one process has to wait , the operating system takes the CPU away from that process and gives the CPU to another process.
+This pattern continues.
+Everytime one process leaves the CPU, another process can take over the use of the CPU.
+- By switching the CPU among processes, the operating system can make the computer more productive.
+- CPU scheduling is the basis of multiprogramming operating systems.